Buying a Classmate Once a Week: Characters

+A popular student who has good grades.
+Shiori rents her for 5,000 yen once a week.
+Their relationship started one day when Shiori helped her at a bookstore.

 Media

 Light novels

 Initially serialized as a web novel on Kakuyomu since February 2020, the series began publication by Fujimi Shobo under their Fujimi Fantasia Bunko imprint in February 2023 after winning a Special Award at the 7th Kakuyomu Web Novel contest.
 It is written by Usa Haneda and illustrated by U35.
-Seven volumes have been published as of August 20, 2025.
+Nine volumes have been published as of May 20, 2026.
 Kadokawa released a promotional video for the series in June 2023, with Lynn voicing the character Shiori Miyagi and Kana Ichinose voicing the character Hazuki Sendai.
 A voice drama was released on Kadokawa's YouTube channel in April 2024 to promote the release of the fourth novel, with Lynn and Ichinose reprising their respective roles.

+In April 2026, Yen Press announced that they had licensed the series for English publication, with the first volume set to release in October of the same year.